Typed compositional quantum computation with lenses: Lenses

-Our representation of lenses is an instance of the second approach.
 We want to map the $m$ wires of a subcircuit to the $n$ wires of the external one.
-This amounts to defining an injection from $\ord{m}$ to $\ord{n}$, which can be represented canonically as a list of $m$ indices in $\ord{n}$, without repetition.
+This amounts to defining an injection from $\ord{m}$ to $\ord{n}$, on top of which we can define the actions and operations of Figure~\ref{fig:lens}.

-Throughout this paper, we use mathematical notations to make our \coq{} code easier to read.
-For instance $\ord{n}$ in the above record definition denotes the ordinal type \coqin{'I_n} of \mathcomp, and $\tuple{\ord{n}}m$ denotes the type of tuples of arity $m$ of this type (i.e. the type \coqin{m.-tuple 'I_n}).
-We also write type parameters as indices, and allow for omitting them.
+Throughout this article, we use mathematical notations to make our \coq{} code easier to read.
+For instance $\ord{n}$ in the above definition of lens denotes the ordinal type \coqin{'I_n} of \mathcomp, and $\tuple{T}m$ denotes the type of tuples of arity $m$ with elements of type $T$ (i.e. the type \coqin{m.-tuple T}).
+We write type parameters as indices, and allow for omitting them.
+When showing lemmas, we also use the keyword \coqin{Variables}, which is part of the section mechanism of \coq, in a relatively loose manner.
+It denotes variables that are common to the following definitions.
+The end of its scope should be clear from the context.

-We call \emph{focusing} the operation using a lens to update a system accoding to changes in a subsystem.
-The following operations on lenses are basic and required to define focusing.